iterative/mlem.ai/content/docs/gto/get-started.md

 We can push to Git repository to start a CI job!

-## Act on new versions and stage assignments in CI/CD
+## Act on registrations and assignments in CI/CD

 GTO [uses Git tags] to register artifact versions and assign them to stages.
 This means we can act upon these operations in any Git-based system such as many